Liyb2002/Loop_Graph/README.md

 However, the original dataset only contains CAD programs and does not include the B-rep generation process.
 It also does not contain perturbations of strokes.

-We implement our own version of Dataset A, which includes the B-rep generation process and stroke perturbations.
+We produced our own version of Dataset A, which contains the same data, while also includes the B-rep generation process and stroke perturbations.
 It can be found at: https://drive.google.com/drive/folders/1eEomAZ0Ju_r_dClBIOx5vRbvfPeKS6Gk?usp=drive_link